-Prof. Anna Lawniczak’s recent research can be described over both the methodology domain and the application domain.
-The methodologies she applies and to which she has contributed in the past include cognitive agents, agent based systems, cellular automata, lattice gas cellular automata, and com...
+Dr. Lawniczak’s research is in both the methodology and the application domains.
+The methodologies she applies and to which she has contributed in the past include cognitive agents, agent-based systems, cellular automata, lattice gas cellular automata, and computational intelligence.
+She has appl...

-Prof. Anna Lawniczak’s recent research can be described over both the methodology domain and the application domain.
-The methodologies she applies and to which she has contributed in the past include cognitive agents, agent based systems, cellular automata, lattice gas cellular automata, and computational intelligence.
-The areas to which she has applied the above methodologies include both natural and engineered systems such as, for instance, data communication networks, transportation networks, spread of epidemics, pattern formation in chemically reacting systems and homoepitaxial growth.
+Dr. Lawniczak’s research is in both the methodology and the application domains.
+The methodologies she applies and to which she has contributed in the past include cognitive agents, agent-based systems, cellular automata, lattice gas cellular automata, and computational intelligence.
+She has applied the above methodologies to the areas of natural and engineered systems, such as data communication networks; transportation networks; the spread of epidemics; pattern formation in chemically reacting systems; and homoepitaxial growth.
 She has published numerous papers in the areas of her research.

-The research that she conducts is multidisciplinary in nature.
-It provides her graduate students and younger collaborators an opportunity to apply and develop a variety of technical skills in computational sciences (applied mathematics, statistics, computer science).
-It requires model development, simulation, visualization and analysis of data via a variety of statistical techniques.
-Her most recent research is in cognitive agents able to learn from their environment and from other agents.
+Lawniczak's research is multidisciplinary in nature and provides her graduate students and younger collaborators with an opportunity to apply and develop a variety of technical skills in computational sciences (applied mathematics, statistics, computer science).
+Lawniczak's research requires model development, simulation, visualization and analysis of data via a variety of statistical techniques.
+Her most recent research is on cognitive agents able to learn from their environment and from other agents.

-Lawniczak holds a M.Eng. (summa cum laude) in Mathematics from the Institute of Mathematics, Faculty of Fundamental Problems in Technology, Wroclaw University of Technology (Poland) and a Ph.D. in Mathematics from Southern Illinois University (USA).
-She has been a professor at Louisiana State University (Baton Rouge, LA, USA), at the University of Toronto, and since 1989 at the University of Guelph.
+Lawniczak holds an M.Eng. (summa cum laude) in mathematics from the Institute of Mathematics, Faculty of Fundamental Problems in Technology, Wroclaw University of Technology (Poland) and a Ph.D. in mathematics from Southern Illinois University (USA).
+She has been a professor at Louisiana State University (Baton Rouge, LA, USA), at the University of Toronto, and at the University of Guelph, since 1989.

-Lawniczak has been a President of the Canadian Applied and Industrial Mathematics Society and a President of Canadian Applied Mathematics Society.
-She has been a Member of the Research Council of the Hugo Steinhaus Center, Wroclaw University of Technology, Poland, a Board Member of the Waterloo Institute for Complexity and Innovation and a Member of the Board of Directors of Canadian Mathematics Society.
-She has also been a Chair of IEEE Toronto “Signals & Computational Intelligence" Chapter.
+She has been a President of the Canadian Applied and Industrial Mathematics Society and a President of the Canadian Applied Mathematics Society.
+She has been a Member of the Research Council of the Hugo Steinhaus Center, Wroclaw University of Technology, Poland, a board member of the Waterloo Institute for Complexity and Innovation and a member of the Board of Directors of the Canadian Mathematics Society.
+She has also been a Chair of IEEE Toronto's “Signals & Computational Intelligence" Chapter.